DTLab-LabCN/DTT-Docs/docs/w3c_did/did_intro.md

 A DID is a simple text string consisting of three parts:

-1. the did URI scheme identifier
+1. the DID URI scheme identifier
 2. the identifier for the DID method
 3. the DID method-specific identifier.